Standards development

 - Privacy - protection of data integrity and confidentiality

-- Identifiers - unique identification of an individual provider, patient, organisation or device
+- Identifiers - unique identification of an individual healthcare provider, patient, organisation or device

 - Content - organisation and structure of message content (data)